Payment entry transactions

 At the level of the cash management software, these fields point to a value table.
 It is recommended to load them in the same way as for the payment export. - The Operation datefield

-This field has a date format DDMMYYYY. - The Check number field
+This field has a date format corresponding to DDMMYYYY. - The Check number field

-The purpose of this field is to retrieve a check number, but it can also be used for an entirely different purpose on some transactions, i.e., to retrieve additional information.
+The purpose of this field is to retrieve a check number, but it can also be used for an entirely different purpose on some transactions, such as retrieving additional information.
 For example, if CODRIF and DESCR are not sufficient.

 Fixed field length